 The guide wire should be centered in the femoral neck in both the lateral view and the AP view.

 The angle between the wire and the femoral shaft must equal the angle of the proposed fixation device (usually 135°).
 The tip of the guide wire must lie in the center of the femoral head and 1 cm from the subchondral line on both the AP and lateral views.

 A helpful concept regarding this center-center position is Baumgaertner’s tip apex distance, the sum of the distances from the tip of the lag screw to the apex of the femoral head, measured on both the anteropsterior and lateral radiographs

 This is the tip apex distance.
 The TAD must be less than 2.5 cm for a minimal screw cutout.

 After the guide wire is confirmed to be in place, the cannulated reamer [also called triple reamer] is used to drill over the already placed guide wire till the tip of the wire.

-The reamer is set the to the correct depth as measured on table by direct measuring device.
+The reamer is set them to the correct depth as measured on the table by a direct measuring device.